-Yogananda taught that environment is stronger than will power.
+Paramhansa Yogananda, on whose teachings Ananda is based, taught that environment is stronger than willpower.
 A person may have the best intention of living a spiritual life, but lacking the support of others, and living in a world focused on materialism, it is all too easy to be diverted, by other desires, from the desire to know God!

-During his lifetime, Yogananda tried to establish such a colony in Encinitas in the early 1940’s, but found that people were not yet ready to embrace his idea.
-Yogananda, however, knew the time would come when the world would be ready to receive his vision, and “… this colony idea will spread through the world like wildfire.”
+Yogananda tried to establish such a colony in Encinitas in the early 1940s, but found that people were not yet ready to embrace his idea.
+He knew, however, that the time would come when the world would be ready.
+As he said, “This colony idea will spread through the world like wildfire!”